Sloboda Ukraine: Russian Empire

 The administration of Catherine the Great disbanded the regiments of Slobozhanshchina and abolished Cossack privileges by the decree of July 28, 1765.
 The semiautonomous region became a province called Sloboda Ukraine Governorate (Slobodsko-Ukrainskaya guberniya).
 Saint Petersburg replaced the regimental administrations with Russian hussar regiments, and granted Cossack higher ranks (starshinas) officership, and nobility (dvoryanstvo).
 In 1780, the governorate was transformed into the Kharkov Viceroyalty (namestnichestvo), which existed until the end of 1796 when it was again renamed Sloboda Ukrainian Governorate.
 Each administrative reform involved territorial changes.

 In 1835, the province of Sloboda Ukraine was abolished, ceding most of its territory to the new Kharkov Governorate and some to Voronezh and Kursk, which came under the Little Russian General Governorship of left-bank Ukraine.

 Soviet era

 In November-December 1918, Sudzha was the seat of the Provisional Workers' and Peasants' Government of Ukraine, before its relocation to Belgorod outside of Sloboda Ukraine.
 From 1919 to 1934, Kharkiv was the capital of Soviet Ukraine, before its relocation to Kyiv in Dnieper Ukraine.

 After the establishment of the Soviet Union, Sloboda Ukraine was divided between the Ukrainian SSR and the Russian SFSR.
 In the early 1930s, Ukrainization ended in the parts of Sloboda Ukraine located in the Russian SFSR, leading to a significant decline in the number of people who identified as Ukrainians.

+World War II

+During World War II, Polish prisoners-of-war was held in a Soviet POW camp in Starobilsk, and then some 3,900 were mass murdered by the NKVD in Kharkiv and secretly buried in Piatykhatky in 1940 (Katyn massacre).
+From 1941/1942 to 1943, the region was occupied by Germany.
+At Drobytsky Yar, German occupiers mass murdered an estimated 16,000 to 30,000 people, mostly Jews.
+In January 1944, the 1st Reserve Infantry Regiment of the 1st Corps of the Polish Armed Forces was stationed in Sumy, and soon the Main Formation Staff of the First Polish Army was established in Sumy.
+In 1944, about 30,000 Polish soldiers were stationed and underwent military training in Sumy before rejoining the fight against Germany.